All Episodes

 Yes.

-The thing is we can run and over time we'll run ours as uh of this type of coverage.
+The thing is, we can run, and over time, we'll run hours of this type of coverage.

-Guilt by accusation, no due process, no presumption presumption of innocence.
+Guilt by accusation, no due process, no presumption of innocence.

-Uh it's all part of where do we go from here, holding a media that is corrupt, abusively biased, that have betrayed the American people on a level that we've never seen, and even more importantly, a powerful figures in the intelligence community, the Justice Department, high ranking, upper echelon, FBI, not rank and file, the efforts that they were all engaged in.
+It's all part of where do we go from here, holding a media that is corrupt, abusively biased, that have betrayed the American people on a level that we've never seen, and even more importantly, powerful figures in the intelligence community, the Justice Department, high-ranking upper echelon FBI, not rank and file, the efforts that they were all engaged in.

-We we do know they never cared that Bernie had the primary rigged.
+We do know they never cared that Bernie had the primary rigged.

 We now know that the criminal investigation into Hillary Rodham Clinton, as I went through in great detail with the help of our friend Greg Jarrett, all of the crimes that now need to finally be investigated properly.

-And I and trust me, nobody in this audience would ever get away with deleting 33,000 emails, cleaning your hard drive, beating up your devices.
+And trust me, nobody in this audience would ever get away with deleting 33,000 emails, cleaning your hard drive, beating up your devices.

 It wouldn't happen.

-You'd be indicted, and you probably found guilty.
+You'd be indicted, and you'd probably found guilty.

-Um we have the Pfizer warrant application that we now know was unverifiable, presented as the bulk of information in the FISA applications on four separate occasions, and all of those that signed off on it, including Jim Comey in October of 2016, and that yet in January 2017 went to Trump Tower and said it's not verified, and it's salacious.
+And all of those that signed off on it, including Jim Comey in October of 2016, and that yet in January 2017 went to Trump Tower and said it's not verified and it's salacious.

-No judge would have well, I'll use Andrew McCabe's words.
+No judge would have, well, I'll use Andrew McCabe's words: no dossier, no FISA warrant.

 His words, not mine.